Portuguese Coastal Camino (Lisbon to Santiago)

-From beautiful parador hotels to charming casa rurales, we have sourced the best accommodation so that you can delight in your surroundings and wake refreshed each day.
+We have sourced the best authentic, quality local accommodation.
+From beautiful Parador hotels to charming casa rurales, with friendly hosts and wonderful food, so that you can delight in your surroundings and wake refreshed each day.
 A unique feature of our trip is a 2-night stay at the Baiona Parador, with a visit to the nearby historical town of Tui.

 We listen to what you want and tailor the walking to your ability and timeframes, giving you the experience you want, not what's easiest for us!
 We can vary the length of stages and find the accommodation that best suits your needs and budget.

 We offer the route less trodden, taking the coastal paths where most walkers follow the inland route and miss the great Atlantic coast scenery.
 You'll get cooler temperatures and much more interesting walking days with ever-changing views and fewer people on the trail.
-We walk through a diverse landcsape of vineyards, forests and fishing villages on this coastal trail.
+We walk through a diverse landscape of vineyards, forests and fishing villages on this coastal trail, and all you carry is your daypack.

 The hilly, coastal capital city of Portugal is one of the oldest and most colourful and vibrant cities in Europe.
 Set against the backdrop of the Atlantic Ocean, this sun-kissed city blends its rich and varied history with a modern buzz.
 The ornate city centre, wooden trams and terracotta rooftops make this a stunning and enjoyable city to explore.